covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Policy/AppropriatenessofPolicies.rst

 Appropriateness of Policies
 ===========================

-Has the federal government taken enough action to safeguard medical coverage to fight the current epidemic? ``approp_gov_medical``
+Has the federal government taken enough action communicating with the general public to fight the current epidemic? ``approp_gov_communication``

 .. csv-table::